Spotted nightjar

 The spotted nightjar or spotted eared-nightjar (Eurostopodus argus) is a species of nightjar in the family Caprimulgidae.

 It inhabits much of mainland Australia and has also been found in several Indonesian islands.

 Its natural habitats are open forests and woodlands, scrub, spinifex and tussock grassland, savannah woodland and mangroves.

 Spotted nightjars are larger and more colorful than other species of nightjar, and are known for their intricately flecked plumage patterns which allow them to camouflage well against the ground.
 Adult spotted nightjar have large white spots on four outer primary feathers, lacking the white tail markings of the more tropical large-tailed nightjar.

 Spotted nightjars are nocturnal and insectivorous, and primarily roost on the ground, rarely perching in trees.
 They tend to both eat and drink while in flight, skimming along the surface of water holes in order to do so.

 Taxonomy

 The spotted nightjar was formally described in 1892 by the German ornithologist Ernst Hartert.
 He amended the John Gould's genus name from Eurostopodus to Eurostopus, an amendment that has not been accepted, and coined the binomial name Eurostopus argus.
 Hartert specified the habitat as "Australia, Aru Islands and probably New Zealand".
 The type locality has been restricted to Parramatta in New South Wales.
 The specific epithet is from Argus Panoptes, a character in Greek mythology.
 The species is monotypic: no subspecies are recognised.

+The Gamilaraay and Yuwaalaraay people of northern New South Wales use onomatopoeic name buugudaguda for this species.

 The order Caprimulgiformes includes four families: oilbirds, frogmouths, potoos, and the nightjars.